bowiegyllenhaal/bowiegyllenhaal/README.md

 If you're a **proshipper** of ANY kind dni thanks 😁😁💖💖💖💖

+swifties dni ^_^

 i have an amazing gf https://github.com/gretchenross , i love u baby

-i like other things too i like red dead redemption, House MD, Lana Del Rey, 80's movies, history, art, writing, and poetry ^_^
+i like other things too i like red dead redemption, House MD, Lana Del Rey, 80's movies, history, art, writing, and poetry !